 Parents of slain Las Vegas toddler sue foster care system

-A lawsuit filed on behalf of a toddler who died in foster care alleges that state and county officials routinely endanger the children they’re charged with protecting.
+A lawsuit filed on behalf of a toddler who died in foster care alleges that Nevada and Clark County officials routinely endanger the children they’re charged with protecting.

 A federal lawsuit filed this week on behalf of a toddler who died in the Clark County foster care system alleges that state and county officials routinely endanger the children they’re charged with protecting.